• Skip to primary navigation

 I know you are thinking, how so?
 It seems like the health benefits have been debated over the last few years, so this is the section of the article where I tell you to do your own research.

 Cast iron cooking can have some added health benefits because of the release of iron.
 I will always remember being turned away from giving blood because I was too anemic.
 This sent me on a rabbit trail of understanding the role that iron plays in our health.
-Low iron has been an issue with me since I was a young adult and cooking weekly with cast iron is partial a health decision.
+Low iron has been an issue with me since I was a young adult and cooking weekly with cast iron is partially a health decision.

 Cooking with cast iron can increase your iron by a potential of 20 percent!
 It also can be deemed healthy because of the chemical-free feature, which we will get to next!

-I have an entire section of my website dedicated to Cast Iron Skillet Recipes, which my family use on a weekly (sometimes daily) basis.
+I have an entire section of my website dedicated to Cast Iron Skillet Recipes, which my family uses on a weekly (sometimes daily) basis.
 Not to mention my Healing Harvest Cookbooks (available on Amazon), which often use cast iron skillets.

-Cast Iron Cooking is Chemical Free
+Cast Iron Cooking is a Chemical Free Option

 Not only can Teflon break off and be consumed in your food, but it also can be dangerous to inhale when it is heated to high temperatures.
 Now to be fair, these high temperatures have to be pretty high (500 degrees +) to pose any sort of risk.
-The but it is still enough to make this mama pause and wonder about the risks of having non-stick Teflon pans in my kitchen.
+But it is still enough to make this mama pause and wonder about the risks of having non-stick Teflon pans in my kitchen.

 The website Health Line claims that there is no proven link between Teflon and cancer, however, there is some research to suggest that there is a link between PFOA and cancer.